Fair Work Ombudsman decisions

 Fair Work Ombudsman

-The Fair Work Ombudsman has commenced legal action against Kosu Group Pty Ltd, which previously operated Yakiniku Kosu restaurant in Castle Hill, Sydney, and its sole director and part-owner, Sean Lee.
+The Fair Work Ombudsman has commenced legal action against Kosu Group Pty Ltd, which previously operated Yakiniku Kosu restaurant in Castle Hill, Sydney, and its sole director and part-owner, the Respondent.
 They are accused of underpaying two Filipino workers a total of almost $100,000 between May 2019 and September 2020.
 The workers, a food and beverage attendant and a sous chef, were allegedly paid significantly less than their lawful entitlements, including minimum pay rates, overtime, penalty rates, and annual leave.
 Kosu Group is also accused of falsifying records to inspectors and breaching record-keeping and pay slip laws.
 The Yakiniku Kosu restaurant is now closed.

 Fair Work Ombudsman